tomas-fryza/vhdl-course/lab3-segment/README.md

 ## Part 1: VHDL code for seven-segment display decoder

-The Bin to 7-Segment Decoder converts 4-bit binary data to 7-bit control signals which can be displayed on 7-segment display.
+The Binary to 7-Segment Decoder converts 4-bit binary data to 7-bit control signals which can be displayed on 7-segment display.
 A display consist of 7 LED segments to display the decimal digits `0` to `9` and letters `A` to `F`.

 1. Run Vivado and create a new project: